 Anything else to do in Tokyo?
 We’d love to hear from you.
 Feel free to connect with us on Twitter @Roadtrips.

-If you’d like some first-hand travel advice and experiences, check out these Tokyo Travel Tips from Roadtrips’ President, Dave Guenther or, if you are keen to start planning your trip right away, here are the Tokyo venues!
+If you’d like some first-hand travel advice and experiences, check out our blog post on whether Tokyo is worth a visit from Roadtrips’ President, Dave Guenther.
+Or, if you are keen to start planning your trip right away, here are the Tokyo venues!